starchturrets/windows-shenanigans/guide.md

 - [ ] Services > Use a web service to help resolve navigation errors
 - [ ] Services > Suggest similar sites when a website can't be found
 - [ ] Services > Save time and money with Shopping in Microsoft Edge
-- [ ] Services > Save time and money with Shopping in Microsoft Edge
 - [ ] Services > Get notified when creators you follow post new content
 - [ ] Services > Show opportunities to support causes and nonprofits you care about
 - [ ] Services > Get notifications of related things you can explore with Discover
 - [ ] Services > Let Microsoft Edge help keep your tabs organized

-Basically, turn off everything under the Services section.
+(Basically, turn off everything under the Services section.)

+Using the Bing sidebar is not very privacy friendly (especially since it can be granted privileged access to your web browsing activity), so it is best to disable it.

 Under `edge://settings/sidebar`, disable the following:
 - [ ] App and notification settings > Discover > Show Discover